 There are plenty of organised events.
-Laser Quest and team building in the woods, house excursions and our cultural nights include music, Asian, European and Burns nights.
+Laser Quest and team building in the woods and regular Thursday night 5-a-side footy.
+Cultural nights include music, Asian, European and Burns nights.
 All memorable occasions when our best musicians take to the floor or we are inducted into the culture and cuisine of our overseas boarders.

 Quiz nights, a race night, summer ball, a Christmas party, House trips and impromptu pizza nights fill other evenings.

 Bar night is every Friday, when we simply celebrate the start of the weekend with a couple of drinks, good humour, crisps and chocolate.

 It goes without saying that Woodard rise to the challenge of inter-House events and support all the college charities.

 There are also in-House table tennis, pool and bar football competitions to ensure there’s never a dull moment.

 The last word on Woodard goes to one of its members.